lu-zero/rustlab-it-2019/From-C-to-Rust-and-Back.md

 ---
 # crav1e
 - We have the build logic scattered in at least 2 places: `build.rs` and `Makefile`
-  - The OS-specific logic is scattered around multiple and it makes supporting cross compiling more **convoluted** than it should.
+  - The OS-specific logic is scattered around multiple places and it makes supporting cross compiling more **convoluted** than it should.

 - Most of the `build.rs` lives in **reusable** crates already
   - `cdylib-link-line` is simple enough and lightweight.